LidkeLab/smite/README.md

 Now, ***smite*** contains some mex and CUDA files.
 Precompiled files for 64-bit Linux, MacOS and Windows (mex extensions: mexa64, mexmaci64, mexw64, respectively; CUDA extension: ptx) come with the repository, so often no further installation will be needed.
+Note that the GPU compute capability is assumed to be 5.0 or greater.
 However, if for some reason (for example, the user modifies a mex or CUDA source file), recompilation of the appropriate file is necessary, then see [mex+CUDA](doc/mex+CUDA.md) for details.